 Implications for Business Leaders

-IBM’s acquisition of Red Hat could not only bring about new hybrid multi-cloud brokerage services and solutions, especially for current IBM customers, the competitive implications of this acquisition will likely spur other vendors to develop OTT cloud brokerage and integration capabilities that would bring about a new competitive dynamic to the IT services market that could change the economics of cloud computing for enterprise end users.
+IBM’s acquisition of Red Hat could not only bring about new hybrid multi-cloud brokerage services and solutions, especially for current IBM customers, the competitive implications of this acquisition will likely spur other vendors to develop OTT cloud brokerage and integration capabilities that would bring about a new competitive dynamic to the IT services market which could change the economics of cloud computing for enterprise end users.

 IT leaders and architects should consider the economics of a hybrid multi-cloud strategy versus a single cloud vendor strategy.
 Price/performance metrics should be incorporated into cloud sourcing decision models in addition to cloud migration assessment criteria in order to optimize value (price/cost performance) across the hybrid cloud continuum.

 CIOs should reconsider the role of IT, especially those who are seeing their organizations embattled by shadow IT fostered by public cloud computing.
 The need for service-orientation is becoming urgent for many IT organizations.
-Working with emerging hybrid multi-cloud vendors and service providers that can position IT organizations as hybrid cloud brokers for the enterprise could be critical in the reinvention of a CIOs business of IT.
+Working with emerging hybrid multi-cloud vendors and service providers that can position IT organizations as hybrid cloud brokers for the enterprise could be critical in the reinvention of a CIO’s business of IT.

 Contact us if you would like to discuss how neXt Curve can provide unique market insights and perspectives that could be critical for your business of IT in the future of hybrid multi-cloud.